-If you’re applying to any of our apprenticeship schemes, you’ll need to go through our online application process.
+If you’re applying to any of our schemes, you’ll need to go through our online application process.
 We’ve made this clear and helpful, so you know what to expect at every stage.
 Also, we’ve included some tips from us!

 Please let us know if you require any reasonable adjustments.